Albania in the Eurovision Song Contest: 2000s

 The winner of Festivali I Këngës 46 was "Zemrën e lamë peng" (Hearts trapped in time) by Olta Boka.
-However the result of the juries that selected the winner was controversial and rumours arose that the final two judges intentionally awarded high marks to Boka in order to avoid sending the runners-up, Flaka Krelani and Doruntina Disha, to the contest.
+However, the result of the juries that selected the winner was controversial and rumours arose that the final two judges intentionally awarded high marks to Boka in order to avoid sending the runners-up, Flaka Krelani and Doruntina Disha, to the contest.
 Press reactions in Albania were not happy with the decision, and RTSH announced that they would investigate into alleged cheating by the final two judges to award their points.
 Despite this, Olta Boka's victory remained, and she sang for Albania at the Eurovision Song Contest 2008 in Belgrade, Serbia.
-She qualified for the final, coming 9th in a field of 19 in the second semi-final, and in the final she received 55 points, coming equal 17th in a field of 25.
+She qualified for the Final, coming 9th in a field of 19 in the 2nd Semi-Final, and in the Final she received 55 points, coming 17th in a field of 25.

 Albania was the first country to select both their artist and publicly present their song for Eurovision 2009.
 The winner was again selected by Festivali I Këngës.
-The winner of Festivali I Këngës 47 was Kejsi Tola with the song "Më merr në ëndërr" (Take me in your dreams), which was composed by the composers of Albania's first entry Edmond Zhulali and Agim Doçi.
+The winner of Festivali I Këngës 47 was Kejsi Tola with the song "Më merr në ëndërr" (Take me in your dreams), composed by the same people of Albania's first entry, Edmond Zhulali and Agim Doçi.
 The song was performed in English as "Carry Me in Your Dreams".
-Albania finished 7th out of 19 in the 2nd semifinal with 73 points, thus qualifying for the final.
-In the final, where both jury and televoting were used, Albania scored 48 points, finishing 17th in a field of 25.
-However, had only televoting been used Albania would have placed 11th in the contest.
-Conversely if only jury voting had been used Albania would have placed 23rd.
+Albania finished 7th out of 19 in the 2nd Semi-Final with 73 points, thus qualifying for the Final.
+In the Final, Albania scored 48 points, finishing 17th in a field of 25.
+It placed 11th in the televoting while only 23rd in the jury vote.